ybouane/aPulse/README.md

 # How does it work
-Pulse can be configured through the "config.js" file and it looks like this
+aPulse can be configured through the "config.js" file and it looks like this
 ```javascript
 export default {
 	interval			: 15, // Interval in minutes between each pulse